New York Criminal Record Sealing

 Upon the successful sealing of a New York criminal record, the DCJS will make the existence and contents of your entire criminal record inaccessible to potential employers, landlords, the general public, and all but a handful of government agencies.
 Unless you are applying to become a police officer, or a few other limited occupations, you can legally deny the existence of your sealed criminal record.
 However, it should be noted that a sealed criminal record can often be used against you in subsequent criminal prosecutions.

-New York record sealing is only available for a number of drug-related offenses and “specified offenses” which are contained in New York Penal Law Article 220, Article 221 and New York Criminal Procedure Law § 410.91.
+There are now two record sealing laws in New York.
+Under the old law, New York record sealing is only available for a number of drug-related offenses and “specified offenses” which are contained in New York Penal Law Article 220, Article 221 and New York Criminal Procedure Law § 410.91.
 It does not matter if you plead no contest, plead guilty, or were convicted, to an offense qualifying under New York law for record sealing.
 However, to qualify to have your criminal record sealed, you must not have any current charges or warrants pending, and have successfully complete a qualifying alternative sentencing program, which include:

 - A Qualifying Diversion Program (NY CPL § 216.05);